lsiddiqsunny/Undergraduate-Thesis/README.md

-# SQL vulnaribility detection and recovery
+# SQL vulnaribility detection and refactoring

-We are going to detect SQL vulnaribility by Machine learning and recover them by replacing prepared statement.
+We are going to detect SQL vulnaribility by Machine learning and refactoring them by replacing prepared statement.

 ## Motivation